A Multilevel Stochastic Approximation Algorithm for Value-at-Risk and Expected Shortfall Estimation: Introduction

-The paper is organized as follows.
+The paper is organised as follows.
 Section~\ref{sec:problem} presents the problem of computing the VaR and ES by means of an SA scheme.
-Section~\ref{sec:nested-sa} analyzes the nested SA scheme for the computation of the VaR and ES.
-Section~\ref{sec:mlsa} introduces and analyzes the MLSA algorithm.
-The theoretical analysis and the gain in performance achieved by our optimized MLSA scheme are illustrated numerically in Sections~\ref{ssec:numerical} and~\ref{s:swap}.
-The proofs of the technical results are given in appendix form.
+Section~\ref{sec:nested-sa} analyses the nested SA scheme for the computation of the VaR and ES.
+Section~\ref{sec:mlsa} introduces and analyses the MLSA algorithm.
+The theoretical analysis and the gain in performance achieved by our optimised MLSA scheme are illustrated numerically in Sect.~\ref{s:numerical}.
+The proofs of the technical results are given in Appendices~\ref{prf:thetah->theta0}--\ref{prf:thm:ml-variance-cv}.

-\section{Baseline Setup}
+\section{Baseline setup}

-\subsection{Value-at-Risk and Expected Shortfall}
+\subsection{Value-at-risk and expected shortfall}